Drops/Jumps · Pump Track

 Need to Know

-Bathroom and picnic tables are present, and you can even barbeque using the grill at the TrailHead.
+Bathroom, picnic tables, and changing booth are present, and you can even barbeque using the grill at the TrailHead.

 The trails at Jonathan Dickinson Park are a great way to get acquainted with mountain biking.
 The loop here highlights the extent of the trail system but keep in mind that this is a great place to "choose your own adventure."